 I am a first-year PhD student whose research focuses on the thermodynamics of high-temperature and low-temperature fluid-rock interactions, the geochemical records associated with these processes, and the refinement of earth systems models of geochemical cycling between the solid Earth, atmosphere, hydrosphere, and biosphere.
-My Master's thesis incorporated various techniques including numerical modeling, stable isotope geochemistry, and geochronology to understand the nature of fluid flow during the formation of skarns.
-The overarching goal of this research was to quantify the amount and rate of CO2 production during arc-related metamorphism as a means to understand the role of global arc flare-ups on Earth's climate during the Cretaceous.
+My Master's thesis incorporated various techniques including numerical modeling, stable isotope geochemistry, and geochronology to characterize fluid flow during the formation of skarns.
+The overarching goal of this research was to quantify the amount and rate of CO2 production during arc-related metamorphism to understand the influence of global arc flare-ups on Earth's climate during the Cretaceous.

 Currently, I am interested in paleosols and soil carbonates as archives of weathering, erosion, and climate.
-More specifically, I intend to refine Li isotope measurements of soil carbonates as a means to classify weathering regimes and quantify weathering rates in deeper time.
+More specifically, I intend to refine Li isotope measurements of soil carbonates to classify weathering regimes and quantify weathering rates over geologic timescales.

 Student Geoscience Grant - ExxonMobil/Geological Society of America (2016)

-Match Grant - Jackson School of Geosciences (2016)
+Match Grant - Jackson School of Geosciences, UT-Austin (2016)

-Ronald K. DeFord Field Scholarship Fund - Jackson School of Geosciences (2016)
+Ronald K. DeFord Field Scholarship Fund - Jackson School of Geosciences, UT-Austin (2016)